DUNE/dunedetdataformats/README.md

 # dunedetdataformats
 Offline-versioned files from DUNE-DAQ/detdataformats

 The DUNE Offline needs to have all versions of the data formats produced by the DUNE DAQ available for all jobs at any time.
-As of May 2023, all new detector data formats have been given new class names and header files with distinct names, and so directories with version numbers have not yet been required.
+As of May 2023, all detector data formats have class names and header files with distinct names, and so directories with version numbers have not yet been required.

 Original files and documentation are available at